RomanenkoStud/study-web-components/README.md

 ## Description

 This monorepo serves as learning project for studying Web Components and Lit Components.
-It consists of two main workspaces:
+It consists of four main workspaces:

 1. **Simple Timestamp**